-The OAA webinars are typically 1.5 hours and take place on Thursdays (11:00 am until 12:30 pm) or Tuesdays (4:00 pm until 5:30 pm).
+The OAA webinars are typically 1.5 hours and generally take place on Thursdays (11:00 am until 12:30 pm).
 This flexible timing allows our members the opportunity to select a session that suits their schedule.

 All webinars are recorded for quality assurance purposes.
 Occasionally, the OAA may choose to share a copy of the webinar on the Association's YouTube page.
 In such instances, the terms and conditions will be outlined in the speaker agreement.